HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 #### Create a Schema

-1) Click the plus icon (Browse Add Button) at the top right of the schemas section.
+1) Click the plus icon at the top right of the schemas section.
 2) Enter the schema name.
 3) Click the green check mark.